 Even if you allow unexpected guests to crash your party, there is one type of guest you don’t want: bugs.
-Flying insects can make your human guests miserable when they’re supposed to be having fun, so don’t forget to provide some sort of insect repellent for your outdoor party.
+Flying insects can make your guests miserable when they’re supposed to be having fun, so don’t forget to provide some sort of insect repellent for your outdoor party.
 You can place repellants around the area and also offer insect spray for guests who seem to attract more bugs.

 03 of 10

 You need enough places for all of your guests to sit.
 This can be a mix of table seating, patio furniture, and blankets on the lawn if the ground is dry.
 Place the furniture in conversational groupings so your guests can enjoy each other’s company.
-Don't worry if everything doesn't match because chances are your guests don't care.
+Don't worry if everything doesn't match because, chances are, your guests don't care.
 They're at your party to socialize, not judge.

 04 of 10